-Thank you for noticing that!
+Well, you're not wrong.
+It's a bland, unbranded, boring page.
 Of course you can change it.
 Simply upload an offline.html of your liking to your site's root.
-You can link to JPG, GIF, PNG, BMP, SWF, CSS and JS files -on the same or a different server-from inside the HTML of this file.
+You can link to JPG, GIF, PNG, BMP, SWF, CSS and JS files - on the same or a different server- from inside the HTML of this file.
 Do not try to link to other file types, it will not work.

-Won't the redirection to offline.html screw up my SEO ranking?
+Won't the redirection to offline.html mess with my SEO?